onsigntv/apps/docs/CREATE.md

 }
 ```

 There are `hourly` and `daily` updates.
 The numbers acting like keys from key-value pairs are the exact amount of milliseconds of that specific hour or day.
-The `offset` property corresponds to the difference between local and UTC time.
+The `offset` property corresponds to the difference in minutes between local and UTC time.

 This meta tag will be shown to the user like this: